Cisco SaaS Terms of Service

 c) Cisco may deactivate or delete your account and any related data, information and files, and bar any further access to such data, information and files for any reason.
 Such action may include, among other things, accessing your Content or data and/or discontinuing your use of the Services or specific Service features without any liability.
 We may automatically delete your Content after you stop using the Service or if you exceed a specified limited amount of storage space.

 Term and Terminationa Term and Termination of Orders.
 The “Initial Term” of an Order starts on the date the Services are available for use by you and lasts for the time period stated in the Order.
 After the Initial Term, unless prohibited by applicable law or the Order states otherwise, there will be an automatic “Renewal Term” of the same length of time unless you notify Us in writing that you do not want to renew the Services at least 30 days before the end of the Initial or then current Renewal Term.
 If the fees will change for the Renewal Term, Cisco will notify you reasonably in advance of the Renewal, and in time for you to accept or reject renewing the Services.
 If you agree with the fee changes, you may do nothing and the new fees will apply for the upcoming Renewal Term.
-Either party may terminate an Order for convenience by providing the other party written notice of termination at least 30 days before the end of such Initial or Renewal Term.
+Either party may terminate an Order by providing the other party written notice of termination at least 30 days before the end of such Initial or Renewal Term.
 The termination will be effective on the last day of the Initial or Renewal Term in effect and you will pay for the Services until the end of current Initial or Renewal Term, regardless of when you provided notice.

 b Term and Termination of Agreement.
 This Agreement starts on the date you submit your first Order or start using the Services, whichever is earlier.
 Either party may terminate this Agreement upon 30 days prior written notice to the other party, with or without cause, effective when all of Your Orders expire or are terminated.
 Each party may terminate this Agreement and any impacted Orders by giving written notice to the other party if the other party materially breaches this Agreement and does not cure that breach within 30 days after receiving written notice of the breach.